WAS - ICN

 The average price of all round-trip flights from Washington, D.C. to Incheon Intl Airport clicked on KAYAK for each day over the last 12 months.

-When flying from Washington, D.C. to Seoul Incheon Airport, you should consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
-For your return to Washington, D.C., you’ll find the best rates on Saturdays and the most expensive ones on Thursdays.
+When flying from Washington, D.C. to Seoul Incheon Airport, you should consider leaving on a Tuesday and avoid Thursdays if you are looking for the best rates.
+For your return to Washington, D.C., you’ll find the best rates on Sundays and the most expensive ones on Thursdays.

 What is the cheapest month to fly from Washington, D.C. to Incheon Intl Airport?